About me

 I have won several awards and fellowships for my research, including both the Samuel Eleazar and Rose Tartakow Levinson Prize and the Joan Cahalin Robinson Prize from the Society for the History of Technology.
 I have also written for the Guardian, the Independent, and Open Democracy and appeared on a Channel 4 documentary about Concorde.

 I am committed to ensuring that academic research is policy-engaged, and my career has shifted between the worlds of policy and academia.
 While a graduate student, I helped establish the Historians in Residence scheme at King's College, London, which placed historians in public institutions to work on projects of mutual benefit.
-I also worked in the UK Civil Service as a Policy Advisor within the Digital Strategy team.
-I was part of the Heywood team at the Blavatnik School of Government, which examined how policymaking could be improved at the intersection of economic prosperity and national security.
+After finishing my PhD, I worked as a Policy Advisor in the UK Civil Service, working on tech policy.
+I later held a postdoc at the Blavatnik School of Government at the University of Oxford, which examined how policymaking could be improved at the intersection of economic prosperity and national security.

 Contact